Arguee/Youtube-Automation-Bot/README.md

 <h1 align="center">📧 Contact to Buy </h1>

-If you want to buy the script - https://payhip.com/b/026F7 , or else reach out to me at `arguexd` on Discord or https://discord.gg/j5Xwh4Fnyv this is the discord server
+If you want to buy the script reach out to me at `arguexd` on Discord or https://discord.gg/j5Xwh4Fnyv this is the discord server

 <br>